Happyfield7/p4lab/exercises/mri/README.md

 ## Introduction

-The objective of this tutorial is to extend basic L3 forwarding with a scaled-down version of In-Band Network Telemetry (INT), which we call Multi-Hop Route Inspection (MRI).
+The objective of this exercise is to extend basic L3 forwarding with a scaled-down version of In-Band Network Telemetry (INT), which we call Multi-Hop Route Inspection (MRI).